Byiringiro-saad/infrastructure_tracker/README.md

 ## Usage

 1. Run the application:

    ```
    python index.py
    ```

 2. At first run, select 'y' when asked to set up the database.

-3. Use the following credentials for initial admin access:
+3. Use the following credentials for to access admin account:

-   - Username: `root`
+   - Username: `admin`
-   - Password: `(your password)`
+   - Password: `admin123`

 4. Navigate through the application using the numeric menu options.